 It’s 7:15am.
 You’re rushing out the door.
 Coffee in hand.
 Your spare hand is grabbing a hard boiled egg.
 Quick glance in the mirror.

 Oh no, that shirt looks wrinkled.
 And… are you kidding me?
-Look at that hair?
-What the hell?
+Look at that hair.
+Ugh.
 I’m going to be late.
-OMG.
 I don’t have time for this.

 You know the drill.
 Life is busy.
 You’re ON.
 Running from one thing to the next.
 Going… going… going…